-- Programs found Ineligible due to CCAP Enrollment Percentages if programs can prove they had at least 10% of their licensed capacity enrolled in CCAP during any month of 2020 or 2021, AND are still caring for children in CCAP.
+- Programs found Ineligible due to CCAP Enrollment Percentages if programs can prove they had at least 10% of their licensed capacity enrolled in CCAP during any month of 2020-2023, AND are still caring for children in CCAP.

 - Programs who are caring for foster children and are receiving payments from DCFS.

 - Programs who ran into issues when applying, and have been in contact with the help desk to try and troubleshoot.
 (Proof of communication will need to be submitted with appeal documentation)

 pdf SGCC Appeals Form Round 6 (130 KB)